f3-factory/F3com-data/optimization/main.md

 For example, you designed your site in such a way that all your Web pages have the menu options: `"Home"`, `"About Us"`, and `"Login"`, displayed when a user is not logged into your application.
 You also want the menu options to change to: `"Home"`, `"About Us"`, and `"Logout"`, once the user has logged in.
 If you instructed Fat-Free to cache the contents of `"About Us"` page (which includes the menu options), it does so and also sends the same instruction to the HTTP client.
 Regardless of the user's session state, i.e. logged in or logged out, the user's browser will take a snapshot of the page at the session state it was in.
 Future requests by the user for the `"About Us"` page before the cache timeout expires will display the same menu options available at that time the page was initially saved.
 Now, a user may have already logged in, but the menu options are still the same as if no such event occurred.
 That's not the kind of behavior we want from our application.

+Furthermore, when using included files in cached files, e.g. `require_once('../inc/account_header.php')`, the relative paths used won't work anymore, as the cached files are not stored in the original files directory.
+You'll either need to provide the full path to your included files; or tell F3 to store the cached files in a directory php can find; or add the path where the cached files are stored to the php include path (this can be done in the php.ini file).

 Some pointers:

 * Don't cache dynamic pages.
 It's quite obvious you don't want to cache data that changes frequently.
 You can, however, activate caching on pages that contain data updated on an hourly, daily or even yearly basis.For security reasons, the framework restricts cache engine usage to HTTP `GET` routes only.
 It will not cache submitted forms!Don't activate the cache on Web pages that at first glance look static.
 In our example, the "About Us" content may be static, but the menu isn't.